cushycush/store/README.md

 Files containing `{{ secret "name" }}` placeholders are automatically detected and rendered during store operations.
 No configuration changes are needed.

 Each entry maps a store name (a directory in your repo) to one or more target paths (where symlinks are created).
+The `ignore:` field can be used on both top-level store entries and individual targets in multi-target mode to exclude specific files from being symlinked.

 ### Entry Fields